hacker-alliance/FeelReveal/README.md

 6. It should have some code like `sdk.dir=<path to sdk>`.
 On the next line put `ndk.dir=<path to ndk>`

 After this is done and saved, building shouldn't be an issue.

+Also, don't update gradle or you'll ruin everything :]